dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 **Example problems**:
 * Given email labeled as spam/not spam, learn a spam filter (classification)
 * Given a dataset of patients diagnosed as either having diabetes or not, learn to classify new patients as having diabetes or not (classification)

+* `Sigmoid function` (`logistic function`): it is an activation function in ML (S shape) that transforms any number values between 0 and 1 in order to get output probabilities that express the probability that a particular output belongs to a particular class.
+     * In the sigmoid function, the variable z represents the input to the function.
+The function approaches 0 as z goes to large negative values and approaches 1 as z goes to large positive values.

 #### Multiple Linear Regression